LeoTheG/sql-api-school/README.md

 ## Possible improvements

 - Using a migration tool to manage the database schema instead of using the `sync` script
+- Use kysely for SQL queries instead of sequelize
+- Use fastify instead of express

 ## Browser view